-Gaby Vaca-Flores, RDN, CLE, recaps the benefits of vitamin D and uncovers if it exists in vegan form.
-Plus: how to choose the best vitamin D supplement.
+Gaby Vaca-Flores, RDN, CLE, explains the benefits of vitamin D and reveals if it exists in vegan form.
+Plus: She walks us through how to choose the best vegan vitamin D supplement.

-Prioritizing vitamin D intake is highly recommended, especially if you follow a strict vegan or vegetarian diet.
+Vitamin D has so many benefits: from improving mood to supporting your immune system to balancing hormones.
+But this vitamin can be tricky to come by, especially for vegans: You can get it from the sun or from foods (mainly animal-based products like egg yolks and fish).
+Prioritizing vitamin D intake is highly recommended for everyone, but especially if you follow a strict vegan or vegetarian diet.
 As you may already know, sunshine is a wonderful natural source of vitamin D that’s safe for omnivores and vegans alike.
-But what about vitamin D food sources or supplements?
+But most of us don’t get enough, so we need to rely on vitamin D food sources or supplements.

 Sadly, many vitamin D-rich foods and supplements aren’t vegan.
 But vegan options do exist!
-Here’s how vitamin D can benefit your health and where to find vegan-friendly food and supplement sources.
+Here’s how vitamin D can benefit your health and where to find vegan-friendly food and vegan vitamin D supplement sources.

 Surprising to many, however, is vitamin D’s critical role in supporting other important physiological processes.
 These include but aren’t not limited to: